 Agroforestry

 The Agroforestry project investigated the use of sustainable agroforestry for carbon sequestration to improve small farmers’ livelihood in the tropics.
-Our research site was located in Sardinilla, Panama.
+Our research site was located in external page Sardinilla, Panama.

 This project had a twofold objective, which was investigated in two subprojects.
 Our group was working on Subproject 1 while the Applied Entomology Group of Prof. em.
 Silvia Dorn was working on subproject 2.